 We can come out better and stronger.
 The world can come out better and stronger.
-Nourishing ourselves and the world with whole foods is essential now more than ever.
-What we put in our bodies protects us.
-It is the best preventive medicine.
+Nourishing ourselves and the world with whole foods is essential now more than ever, so let’s commit to #EatBetterTogether and take care of ourselves through our cooking.

 We can come out better and stronger. #EatBetterTogether #Erbology

-We would love to know the plant-based dishes you are dreaming up and creating at home.
+We would love to know the plant-based healthy lockdown recipes you are dreaming up and creating at home.

 - Show us a picture or video of your dish.
-No dairy, no meat.
+No meat or dairy please!

 - Show us yourself / your profile image or video.

-- Write down your original, recent recipe and a short paragraph about how this dish is wholesome and why it makes you feel good.
+- Write down your original recipe and a note about how this dish is helping you through lockdown and why it makes you feel good.

 - Submit to [email protected].

 Every week, we choose a recipe to share in our Editorial and on our social media channels.
-The person who conjured the dish up gets a box of our Erbology Personal Crackers.
+The recipe creator will get a free box of our Erbology Personal Crackers.

 By submitting your content to us you agree to share it on the Erbology website, social media, and newsletter.